 Ingredients for Meatball Stew

-Meatballs: For a hearty and filling stew, you will need 25 frozen homestyle meatballs.
+Meatballs: For a hearty stew, you will need 25 frozen homestyle meatballs.

 Potatoes: Add in 4 medium potatoes, peeled and cut into small chunks.